The complaints process

 • working with you and the provider to find a solution

-• collecting information and intelligence to identify emerging risks and inform appropriate responses to complaints
+• collecting information and intelligence to build a picture of provider conduct and identify emerging risks in the NDIS market

 • taking compliance and enforcement action in serious matters